Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 How often should you brush your dog during shedding?

 During shedding, you should brush your dog daily to effectively remove loose hair and support the shedding process.
-Daily brushing not only helps reduce the amount of stray hair around the house but also promotes blood circulation and stimulates the growth of new fur.
+Daily brushing not only helps reduce the amount of loose hair around the house but also promotes blood circulation and stimulates the growth of new fur.

 The frequency of brushing also depends on your dog's coat type:

-Long-haired dogs with a dense undercoat (e.g., Golden Retriever, Husky): Daily brushing is ideal to prevent matting and remove loose undercoat.
+Long-haired dogs with dense undercoat (e.g., Golden Retriever, Husky): Daily brushing is ideal to prevent matting and remove loose undercoat.

 ❓1.
 When does shedding begin in dogs?